Bert Kroeker: Award of Distinction

 Bert also had a strong contribution to what is now the Manitoba Band Association.
 Not only was he a board member for the years 1982-83, 1983-84 & 1985-86, he also took on the task of getting the organization incorporated with tax-free status.
 The Manitoba government would not at first let us use the term “Manitoba Band Association” because of confusion with native “bands”, so in the first several years, the association was known as the “Manitoba Instrumental Music Association” (MIMA).
 Bert even designed the letterhead logos for the official MIMA stationary during the association’s years as “MIMA”!

-Respectfully submitted by Cheryl Ferguson Cheryl Ferguson is the Director of Bands at Fort Richmond Collegiate.
-She has taught music at all levels and maintains an active life as a band clinician, French horn teacher and a Mom
+Respectfully submitted by Cheryl Ferguson.
+Cheryl is the Director of Bands at Fort Richmond Collegiate.
+She has taught music at all levels and maintains an active life as a band clinician, French horn teacher, and a mother.